Tea Tasting Journal

 The bold smoky flavor of lapsang souchong makes it a love-it-or-hate-it tea.
 Many believe the smoking processes is used as a means of creating marketable product from older less flavorful tea, and thus avoid it.
 However, the production of authentic, smoked lapsang souchong is actually highly intricate.
 Its bold smoky flavor comes from a special smoking process which occurs in a 3-story smokehouse called a Qing Lou (black house).
 The drying, withering, and smoking process all require decades of experience from tea masters.

-In 1848, Scottish botanist Robert Fortune disguised himself as a Chinese merchant (with Qing bald ponytail que hairstyle), in order to travel to Tong Mu village.
+In 1848, Scottish botanist Robert Fortune disguised himself as a Chinese merchant (with Qing bald ponytail que hairstyle) in order to travel to Tong Mu village.
 He had to go to such length because foreigners were historically not allowed outside of treaty ports in Canton or Shanghai.
 In Tong Mu, he began studying black tea production and succeeded in acquiring seeds of nearby tea trees.
 His effort eventually allowed the British East India Company to break up the Chinese monopoly on tea production with teas produced in India.

 WORK IN PROGRESS…